zulip/zulip/docs/subsystems/email.md

 of the django.core.mail module, "outbox".
 The outbox attribute is created when the first message is sent.
 It’s a list with an EmailMessage instance for each message that would be sent.

+Other notes:
+* After changing any HTML email or `email_base.html`, you need to run `tools/inline-email-css` for the changes to be reflected in the dev environment.
+The script generates files like `templates/zerver/emails/compiled/<template_prefix>.html`.